TheoFABIEN/TheoFABIEN/README.md

-I am a junior engineer in the field of data science applied to ecology, with initial experience in statistical data analysis, machine learning and mathematical modeling.
-As a computer science enthusiast, I am also passionate about developing my skills in IT, writing better code and expanding my general knowledge in the field.
+I am a junior engineer in the field of data science applied to ecology, with experience in machine/deep learning, image processing, service deployment and system administration.

 [my website](https://theofabien.github.io/)